London police put their Scotland Yard HQ up for sale

 "Londoners have backed our drive to put bobbies before buildings," London Mayor Boris Johnson said.
 "By turning dilapidated and under-used buildings into high-tech kit we are giving the Met the tools they need."

-Originally bought from Land Securities in 2008 for 123.5 million pounds ($205 million), the building's guide price of 250 million pounds is well above initial estimates of 150 to 200 million pounds, thanks to soaring London property prices.
+Originally bought from Land Securities in 2008 for 123.5 million pounds, the building's guide price of 250 million pounds is well above initial estimates of 150 to 200 million pounds, thanks to soaring London property prices.

 Property consultants Jones Lang LaSalle are handling the sale.